 Keto Apple Cider Donuts

-I’ve made my fair share of keto donuts over the years—from Krispy Kreme copycats that could fool your local donut shop to cozy pumpkin spice versions that basically scream fall.
-But these keto apple cider donuts might be my new favorite.
-They’ve got that classic apple orchard vibe—warm, buttery, and coated in cinnamon “sugar.”.
-And unlike most keto donuts that lean dry or crumbly, these are soft, fluffy, and have just the right balance of sweetness and spice.
+I’ve made a lot of keto donuts over the years, from Krispy Kreme copycats that can fool your local donut shop to cinnamon-coated churro bites I eat straight off the pan.
+But these apple cider donuts are my new favorite.
+They’ve got that classic apple orchard vibe: warm, buttery, and coated in cinnamon “sugar.”
+And unlike most versions that lean dry or crumbly, these are soft, fluffy, and hit that sweet spot between sweetness and spice.

-I originally created this recipe for ChocZero and coated the donut bites in their sugar-free white chocolate, but they turned out so good that I knew I had to share the recipe with you too.
+I originally created this recipe for ChocZero and coated the bites in their sugar-free white chocolate, but they turned out so good that I knew I had to share the recipe with you too.
+The cinnamon “sugar” coating is my favorite version though.
+Something about butter plus cinnamon plus a warm donut that just works.

 What sets this recipe apart

-- No apples or apple juice – I recreated that nostalgic apple cider flavor without using apple juice or apples themselves (which would spike the carbs).
+- No apples or apple juice: I recreated that nostalgic cider flavor without apples or juice (which would spike the carbs).
 Instead, I use apple extract.
-It’s the secret ingredient that gives these donuts their cozy, cider-like aroma and flavor.
+It’s the secret ingredient that gives these donuts their cozy, cider-like aroma.
+I’ve tried a few different brands over the years and LorAnn’s is the one that actually tastes like real apples without any weird chemical aftertaste.
+A teaspoon is all you need.

-- Fluffy, puffy and perfect donut texture – The dough also includes a mix of almond flour and unflavored whey protein isolate (I use Isopure Zero Carb), which helps them puff up like traditional cake donuts while keeping them gluten-free and high in protein.
-Each donut has about 1 net carb and 5 grams of protein, so yes—you can totally have seconds.
+- Fluffy, puffy and perfect texture: The dough includes a mix of almond flour and unflavored whey protein isolate (I use Isopure Zero Carb), which helps them puff up like traditional cake donuts while keeping them gluten-free and high in protein.
+Each one has about 1 net carb and 5 grams of protein, so yes, you can totally have seconds.

-- No coconut flour – Most keto apple cider donuts rely on coconut flour or dense nut-based batters that end up feeling more like muffins than donuts.
+- No coconut flour: Most low-carb versions rely on coconut flour or dense nut-based batters that end up feeling more like muffins than donuts.
 These bake up light and tender thanks to the whey protein and a touch of xanthan gum, which mimics the structure you’d get from gluten.
-And once they’re brushed with melted butter and rolled in a cinnamon-sweetener blend, they hit that perfect balance of crisp on the outside, soft on the inside.
+Once they’re brushed with melted butter and rolled in a cinnamon-sweetener blend, they hit that balance of crisp outside, soft inside.

 Keto Apple Cider Donuts Ingredients